arturomedcass/blockage_relay_mab/README.md

 ## Overleaf site for the paper

-(@Kadir, please create a template for this journal paper and put the link here).
+(@Kadir, please create a template for this conference paper and put the link here).

 Overleaf Link: ________